 Storage cost refers to the cost of storing data in BigQuery.
 You pay for both active and long-term storage.

 - Active storage: Any table or partition of a table that has been updated in the past 90 days is considered active storage.
-At the moment, BigQuery charges a fixed monthly fee of $0.02 per GB of stored data.
+At the moment, BigQuery charges a fixed monthly fee of $0.02 per GiB per month for active logical storage.
+The active physical storage costs $0.04 per GiB per month.
+The first 10 GiB is free each month.

 - Long-term storage: Any table or partition of a table that has not been updated in the last 90 days is considered long-term storage.
-After 90 days, the price of storage data decreases by 50%, from $0.02 per GB per month to $0.01 per GB per month.
+After 90 days, the price of storage data decreases by 50%.
+The price for long-term logical storage is $0.01 per GiB per month.
+Long-term physical storage will cost more – $0.02 per GiB per month.
+The first 10 GiB is free each month.

 Active and long-term storage are equivalent in terms of performance, durability, and availability.